ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 Too-early tap:
 "Booking opens for you at {time}.
-We'll show a big IN button here 👍"
+We'll show a big IN button here 👍" [Show disabled IN button with countdown: "Opens in 2h 15min"]

 After open:
 "Spots remaining: {n}.
 Tap IN to lock your place."
+[Show prominent counter next to IN button]

 Full match:
-"Game is full.
-Tap Join waitlist to be first in if someone drops."
+"Game is full — you'll be #4 if you join the waitlist (first to claim if a spot opens)."
+[Show prominent "Join Waitlist" button with queue position]

 **Status Display**
 Public match status: